SegiH/WatchList/INSTALL.md

 1. Run `npm run build`
 1. cd dist
 1. You should have the following files/folders in the dist folder.
 If any of these files/folders are missing copy them from Web/public
-   a. assets
+   - assets
-   b. bundle.js
+   - bundle.js
-   c. favicon.ico
+   - favicon.ico
-   d. index.html
+   - index.html
-   e. maskable.png
+   - maskable.png
-   f. manifest.json
+   - manifest.json
-   g. service-worker.js
+   - service-worker.js

 1. Open index.html.
 If you see `<script src="/dist/bundle.js">`, change it to `<script src="./bundle.js">`.
 1. Copy the contents of the dist to your web server